Merkel marks 80 years since Nazi invasion of Soviet Union | DW | 19.06.2021

 She called the repressions painful, noting "how civil society engagement in Russia, but also in Belarus, has recently been restricted, even made impossible."

-"When peaceful demonstrators and disfavored opposition members are locked away, it puts a heavy strain on our relations," Merkel said.
+"When peaceful demonstrators and ... opposition members are locked away, it puts a heavy strain on our relations," Merkel said.

 Pro-Russian sympathizers bearing a Russian flag march past pro-Ukrainian sympathizers gathered and waving Ukrainian flags as Russia's invasion of Crimea took place in Simferopol, Crimea in March of 2014

-The invasion of Crimea and support for separatists in eastern Ukraine violates international law, she added.
+The invasion of Crimea and support for separatists in eastern Ukraine violated international law, she added.
 For Germany and the EU, Merkel said the situation was unacceptable.

 By contrast, Merkel observed how Mikhail Gorbachev, the last leader of the Soviet Union, emphasized policies of perestroika and glasnost, or reform and openness, which enabled the reunification of Germany in 1990 and civil society ties between Russia and Germany.